kogilo/marketing/FundamentalsofSocialMediaAdvertising/week3/01_dataPrivacy.md

 ## Data-Based Advertising

 - `86%` of time spent online in the US, is spent on advertising supported websites.
-- **Data-Based Advertising:** Data-based advertising uses data to optimize it audiences abd creative messaging.
+- **Data-Based Advertising:** Data-based advertising uses data to optimize it audiences ad creative messaging.

 - **Shifs in the Advertising Paradigm:**
 - Contextual Advertising